Firefighters wrestle to control massive California wildfire

 “Severe fire weather will continue to promote significant fire growth further into Santa Barbara County, threatening the communities of Santa Barbara, Carpinteria, Montecito and Summerland,” Cal Fire said in a statement.

-Gusty offshore winds will continue to threaten structures in Ventura County and surrounding areas as well as the communication infrastructure, which could affect public safety, such as cellular services, according to Cal Fire.
+In Washington, D.C., members of the House of Representatives met with Vice President Mike Pence to discuss the crisis.
+Representative Julia Brownley, whose district includes Ventura, said all resources had arrived to fight the blaze, which could take another week to contain.

-In Carpinteria on Tuesday morning, Michelle Warner, who has lived in the Pacific seaside town her whole life, spent as little time as she could outside, even though she and her toddler son wore face masks to protect them from the smoke that blanketed the area.

-Thanks to the firefighters’ efforts, Warner, a 45-year-old writer, said she had no plans to evacuate despite the heavy smoke that cut visibility to about 50 feet (15 meters) on what would have otherwise been a sunny day.
+In Carpinteria, Michelle Warner, who has lived in the seaside town her whole life, and her toddler son wore face masks to protect them from the thick smoke.
+Thanks to the firefighters’ efforts, Warner, a 45-year-old writer, said she had no plans to evacuate.

-“We plan to stick it out for at least another day, hoping that conditions will get better,” she said through her face mask before going into a grocery store.
-“I just worry about the health of my kids.”
+“We plan to stick it out for at least another day, hoping that conditions will get better,” she said.

-Nearly 7,000 firefighters were battling the Thomas Fire, which has destroyed almost 900 structures including more than 690 homes.
-The inferno, which threatens about 18,000 structures, was 20 percent contained by Tuesday afternoon.

-Efforts to combat the wildfire, which has displaced more than 94,000 people, have cost more than $48 million to date.
+The Thomas Fire has so far destroyed almost 900 structures, including 691 homes.
+Efforts to combat the flames, which have displaced more than 94,000 people, have cost more than $48 million.

-Public schools in Santa Barbara and school districts nearby have canceled classes this week and will not reopen until the annual winter break is completed in January, officials said.
+Many public schools in Santa Barbara and school districts nearby have canceled classes this week and will not reopen until the annual winter break is completed in January.

 Some of the other fires burning over the past week in San Diego and Los Angeles counties have been largely brought under control by the thousands of firefighters on the ground.